Chucky2401/Minecraft-Mods/README.md

     2. ModLoaderType: if you want to download the mod for a specific loader (eg: Fabric, Forge, Quilt)
     3. McBaseFolder: the base folder where the script will download all files.

         *At the beginning, the script will generate a folder named with the version, and subfolder for Mods, Ressources and Shaders*.
-See *[Appendix I.](#i-folders-organization)* for details.
+See *[Appendix I.](#i-folders-organization)* for more details.

 4. Modify or create your file `csv\00_main_listing.csv`.
 Use the existing one to help yourself

     For the moment, the field **internalCategory** only managed the *NoOptifine* value.
 I use it myself because I rather use the Sodium mods instead of Optifine.
-But all the Gentlemen of Craft rather still use OptiFine
+But all the Gentlemen of Craft rather still use OptiFine.
+See *[Appendix II.](#ii-main-listing-fields-description)* for more details.

 5. Run the script in a PowerShell console with at least the version parameter!